AdobeDocs/workfront.en/help/classic/manage-work/gantt-chart/tips-tricks-and-troubleshooting/tips-tricks-troubleshooting-gantt.md

 content-type: tips-tricks-troubleshooting;reference
 navigation-topic: gantt-chart
 title: Tips, tricks, and troubleshooting for the Gantt Chart
-description: (NOTE: conditioned only for CLASSIC.
-If you add links to QS articles, remove the conditioning
+description: "(NOTE: conditioned only for CLASSIC.
+If you add links to QS articles, remove the conditioning"
 ---

 # Tips, tricks, and troubleshooting for the Gantt Chart